-Some credit cards are now featuring mobile device insurance, which may also include your tablet.
+Some credit cards now feature mobile device insurance.

-If you charge the full price of a new cell phone, smartphone, or tablet to the Tangerine World Mastercard®, it may cover up to $1,000 if your mobile device is lost, stolen, damaged or has a mechanical failure.
-Devices on a payment plan may also be eligible when you charge all the bill payments to the card.
+For example, if you charge the full price of a new smartphone or tablet to the Tangerine World Mastercard®, it may cover up to $1,000 if your mobile device is lost, stolen, damaged, or has a mechanical failure.
+Devices on a payment plan may also be eligible when you charge all the monthly bill payments to the card.

 3. No foreign transaction fees